 Collections

-The Ruy Lopez, also known as the Spanish Opening, begins with 1.e4 e5 2.Nf3 Nc6 3.Bb5.
-By pinning the knight on c6, White creates indirect pressure on Black's e5 pawn and immediately poses a strategic question rather than a tactical one.
+The Ruy Lopez begins with 1.e4 e5 2.Nf3 Nc6 3.Bb5.
+By pinning the knight that defends e5, White creates indirect central pressure and poses a long-term strategic question from the very start.

-That single bishop move has generated more theory than almost any other opening.
-The Ruy Lopez is the classical main line of 1.e4 e5 at every level, from club play to world championship matches, and its main systems are considered the deepest test of Black's ability to hold the center and generate counterplay.
+No other opening has generated as much theory.
+The Ruy Lopez is the classical main line of 1.e4 e5 at every level, and its main systems remain the deepest test of Black's ability to hold the center and generate counterplay.

 Related Openings